counternote/counternote/README.md

         A       1       ʔa    'ʔah'
     ——————————————————————————————————

 Notice that the pronunciation of each isn’t the name of the letter but the sound of it, and the consonants include the vowel quality of the span.
 These single uppercase letters represent the interval in abstract terms, but sometimes you want to talk about a fifth above or a fifth below.
-For that, we prefix it with `Y-` for up to an octave above, `F-` for more than an octave above to two, `W-` for down to an octave below, `B-` for more than an octave below to two, and unison gets doubled `AA`.
-These create *strand spans*.
+For that, we prefix it with `Y-` for up to an octave above, `W-` for down to an octave below, and unison gets doubled `AA`.
+These create the *spans* used for *strands* — lowercase versions attached to tones to create double stops:

-When those *spans* are lowercase, we can attach them to a tone for a double stop which we’ll call a *strand*.
-Here is the suffix for unison to an octave above:

     ————————————————————————————————————
       SPAN   INTERVAL   IPA    ENGLISH